YINI-lang/YINI-spec/YINI-Specification.md

 - **Flexible Data Types:** YINI supports a variety of data types, including strings, numbers, booleans, nulls, and lists.
 This flexibility makes it suitable for both simple and complex configuration needs.

+- **Type Inference:** There is no need to declare types explicitly — the parser determines the value type by how it is written (e.g., quotes, brackets, keywords).

 - **Commenting and Documentation:** YINI allows for inline comments, enabling users to document their configuration files directly.
 This enhances the human-readable nature of the format and makes it easier for teams to collaborate on configuration management.

 - **Multi-line and Nested Data:** The format supports multi-line strings and nested sections, providing the ability to express more complex configurations while maintaining readability.